 Everything is big in Texas and Houston is its biggest city.
 The bigness of Houston is only matched by the diversity of its people and popular attraction sites.
 Clutch City has a plethora of pleasurable destinations for whatever your proclivity may be.

 Obviously, the top tourist attraction in Houston is the Space Center Houston, a part of the NASA Lyndon B. Johnson Space Center.
 From tours to space camps to interactive exhibits, the space center has opportunities for fun and learning as vast as the universe itself.

 Another fun destination for tourists and residents alike is the Kemah Boardwalk.
-This attraction is a family friendly place filled with exciting rides, music, and shopping.
+This attraction is a family-friendly place filled with exciting rides, music, and shopping.

-For a more in-depth look at other top locales in Houston, take a look this helpful Travel Guide by Expedia.
+For a more in-depth look at other top locales in Houston, take a look at this helpful Travel Guide by Expedia.

 For you foodies, here is a video with helpful tips and places to visit for the cuisine.

 How do Houston’s roads compare to that of other cities in Texas or other major cities in general?
 Are they in good condition or could they use a little extra work?
 Let’s find out.